Marc Ladreit de Lacharrière: Career

 In 1961, he started a teen magazine and sold it off a few years later.
 He then worked for Suez, Masson, and Valeurs Actuelles.
 He worked for L'Oréal for fifteen years, and was its CEO for a while.
-He served as the Chairman of Duff & Phelps.
+He was the Chairman of Duff & Phelps.
 He is a member of the Board of Directors of Renault, L'Oréal, Gilbert Coullier Productions, Cassina, and Canal Plus.
 He is Honorary Chairman of the Comité national des conseillers du commerce extérieur de la France (French National Committee of Foreign Trade Advisors), and a member of the Consultative Committee of Banque de France.
 He is a former member of the Steering Committee of the Bilderberg Group.

 In 2018, he was found guilty of misappropriating funds as part of the Fillon affair, an employment scandal involving Penelope Fillon, the wife of then French politician François Fillon.
 He was sentenced to eight months in prison.

 In 2015, the Groupe Marc de Lacharriere (GML), his family holding company, invested in a 5% stake in Warburg Pincus.
 Apart from a single Middle Eastern sovereign wealth fund, GML is the only known third-party owner of a general partnership stake in Warburg Pincus.
 In 2024, Charles Kaye, CEO of Warburg Pincus, commented that GML was a "constructive shareholder”, treated like partners in the firm, and had “given us capital to invest in our own funds and fund new initiatives.”